hashview/hashview/README.md

 2. Hashcat 6.2.x+

 ## Installation

-#### 1) Setup mysql.
+Follow these instructions to install Hashview Server on Ubuntu server.
+In theory Hashview should be able to run on any *nix system, but the dev's only installed/tested on Debian/Ubuntu.

-These instructions are for Ubuntu, but in theory Hashview should be able to run on any *nix system.
+#### 1) Setup MySQL

 ```
 sudo apt update